amilner42/interview-practice/README.md

 3. Reverse a SinglyLinkedList, the method header should look like:
 	- public void reverse() [Put this method inside your LinkedList class]

+4. Check if a SinglyLinkedList is cyclic, the method header should look like:
+	- public boolean cyclic() [Put this method inside your LinkedList class]

 STACK
 -----